aaravrai0723-cmd/flashcards-supa-expo/apps/mobile/README.md

 3. **Android build failures**: Verify Android Studio and SDK setup
 4. **Dependency conflicts**: Use `npm ls` to check for conflicts
 5. **NativeWind issues**: Check babel and metro configuration
+6. **Storage upload owner type error**: If file uploads fail with "column owner is of type uuid but expression is of type text", ensure you're using `@supabase/supabase-js` v2.86.0 or later.
+Run `npm install @supabase/supabase-js@latest` and restart the dev server

 ### **Getting Help**
 - Check the [Expo troubleshooting guide](https://docs.expo.dev/troubleshooting/)